Types of Retriever Dogs

 4. Flat-Coated Retriever

-The Flat-Coated Retriever is a really gentle, docile and quiet dog which loves spending time with family.
+The Flat-Coated Retriever is a really gentle, docile and quiet dog that loves spending time with their family.
 Even though this dog has a relaxed character, exercise is very important to prevent behavioral problems.
-It's a loyal and protective dog.
-They are either black or dark brown coat.
+They're a loyal and protective dog.
+They either have a black or dark brown coat.
 This breed originated in England as a gundog but nowadays it's a great companion dog for many families.

 5. Curly Coated Retriever

 The Curly Coated Retriever is the shyest of all retrievers.
-It behaves similarly to the Flat-Coated Retriever, in the sense that it loves spending time with family and requires lots of physical activity.
-They are very cheerful and intelligent dogs and, just like all retrievers, they love being soaked in water.
+They behave similarly to the Flat-Coated Retriever, in the sense that they love spending time with their family and requires lots of physical activity.
+They are very cheerful and intelligent dogs and, just like all retrievers, they love playing with water.